fastlane/docs/docs/best-practices/continuous-integration.md

 ```

 ## Setting up the lanes
-You should have a lane, in this example called `beta` - wich should do the usual, _match_, _gym_, _pilot_, to distribute an updated testflight version, and  one lane `tests` wich calls _scan_ to run uitests.
+You should have a lane, in this example called `beta` - wich should do the usual, _match_, _gym_, _pilot_, to distribute an updated Test Flight version, and one lane `tests` wich calls _scan_ to run UI Tests.

 ## Auto Incemented Build Number.
 To get an auto incremented Build-Number you can use something like the following lane:
 then the gitlab build-id (wich is counting up each build) will be used.

 ```ruby
 lane :increment_build_number do
   increment_build_number(build_number: ENV['CI_BUILD_ID'])
 end
 ```